-- Ignoring requirements stated in the solicitation or the Grand Proposal Guide - The "Trust Me" approach.
-Provide citations or evidence for critical assertions made. - The "Oversell" of yourself or your project; take a neutral tone and let the evidence speak. - Pages of general, vague, or rambling narrative without precision and details. - Overemphasis of rationale for the project at the expense of methodology and details of what will actually be implemented.
+- Ignoring requirements stated in the solicitation or the Grant Proposal Guide - The "Trust Me" approach.
+Provide citations or evidence for critical assertions made. - The "Oversell" of yourself or your project; take a neutral tone and let the evidence speak. - General, vague, or rambling narrative without precision and details. - Overemphasis of rationale for the project while neglecting methodology and details of what will actually be implemented. - Note: URL's are no longer allowed in Project Description